nantoniazzi/build-skype-in-30-minutes/markdowns/local.md

 @[Webcam demo]({"stubs":["local/sample1/client.js"], "command":"sh /project/target/local/sample1/run.sh"})

-> Here we create the `hasUserMedia()` function which checks whether WebRTC is supported or not.
-Then we access the `getUserMedia` function where the second parameter is a callback that accept the stream coming from the user's device.
-Then we load our stream into the video element using window.URL.createObjectURL which creates a URL representing the object given in parameter.
+> We access the `getUserMedia` function which returns a promise with the stream coming from the user's device.
+Then we load our stream into the video element using `window.URL.createObjectURL` which creates a URL representing the object given in parameter.

 ### Send video output to a peer